 Place the antenna onto the SMA connector.
+Refer back to Figure 1.
 Twist the antenna until it is securely tightened.
 Replace the housing cover on the mounted base.
 Be sure to not damage any PCB components when removing or replacing the housing cover.